 Bitcoin, at the time of writing, can only process 7 transactions per second.
 This makes it a tremendously slow payment method, especially when you compare it to some other crypto-currencies that claim to be able to process even a higher number of transactions than VISA.
 When you pay with bitcoin, in cases of high traffic it can sometimes even take hours for your payment to be confirmed.
 This makes it an unsuitable alternative compared to the well-known payment systems already in circulation.

-Although bitcoin is currently slow, the Lightning Protocol (a software upgrade), is going to change that.
+Although Bitcoin is currently slow, the Lightning Protocol (a software upgrade), is going to change that.
 The Lightning network forms an additional layer on top of the blockchain, and favors as a separate payment channel formed between two parties wishing to make a transaction.
-Learn more in this video.